 In addition to the private practice of law, John served as an Associate Judge for the Town of Highland Park and a JAG officer for the U.S. Army Reserve (USAR).
 He retired from USAR in 2008 at the rank of Lieutenant Colonel.
 John is a graduate of the U.S. Army Command and General Staff Officers’ Course and the 44th Military Judge Course.

-He is Board Certified in Criminal Law by the Texas Board of Legal Specialization and is a member of the State Bar College.
+He is duel Board Certified in Criminal Law and Family Law by the Texas Board of Legal Specialization and is a member of the State Bar College.
 John is also a qualified Family Law Mediator under Section 154.052(a) and (b) of the Civil Practice and Remedies Code.
 He is a member of the Dallas Bar Association, the Family Law Section of the Dallas Bar Association, the Criminal Law Section of the Dallas Bar Association, The Dallas Criminal Defense Lawyers Association, the Texas Criminal Defense Lawyers Association, the Family Law Section of the State Bar of Texas, and the Military Law Section of the State Bar of Texas.

 *Mark L. Scroggins is *board-certified in family law by the Texas Board of Legal Specialization.
 Unless otherwise noted, other attorneys are not *board-certified.